 How to Troubleshoot ‘WordPress Theme Not Displaying Correctly’ (8 Common Causes)

-Before making any changes, clone your live site into a temporary WordPress staging environment.
-This allows you to test fixes, activate/deactivate plugins, or modify theme files without affecting your visitors or risking downtime.
+Before making any changes on your live site, clone it into a temporary WordPress staging site.
+This gives you a safe copy where you can test fixes, deactivate plugins, swap themes, and modify files without affecting your visitors or risking downtime.

 1. Theme Not Activated or Improperly Installed